-These pets however, are quite difficult to obtain and can be very pricey.
-They do live between 10 and 15 years so the price may be worth it if you can make the commitment.
+These pets, however, are quite difficult to obtain and can be very pricey.
+They do live between 10 and 15 years so the price may be worth it if you can commit.

-Often thought to be the same as a flying squirrel, sugar gliders are cute little creatures that have a thin membranes of skin on each side of their body that gives them the ability to glide from a high point to a lower location.
-The main differences between sugar gliders and flying squirrels is that sugar gliders are generally a bit smaller in size, and are marsupials, while flying squirrels are mammals.
+Often thought to be the same as a flying squirrel, sugar gliders are cute little creatures that have thin membranes of skin on each side of their body that give them the ability to glide from a high point to a lower location.
+The main difference between sugar gliders and flying squirrels is that sugar gliders are generally a bit smaller in size, and are marsupials while flying squirrels are mammals.

-These adorable creatures are often referred to as a "mini kangaroo" du to their uncanny resemblance to the fellow marsupial.
-Like the kangaroo, the wallaby are only found naturally in Australia, but unlike regular kangaroo, they are also native to Papua New Guinea.
+These adorable creatures are often referred to as "mini kangaroos" due to their uncanny resemblance to the fellow marsupial.
+Like the kangaroo, the wallaby is only found naturally in Australia, but unlike regular kangaroos, they are also native to Papua New Guinea.
 Wallaby can now be seen in specific states around the United States as rare house pets.

-Wallabies are extremely difficult to care for and will require a lot of research prior to purchasing one.
-With these creatures being truly exotic, you should look into wallaby behaviour, diet, ability for veterinary care in your area as well as housing habits just as a start.
+Wallabies are extremely difficult to care for and will require a lot of research before purchasing one.
+With these creatures being truly exotic, you should look into wallaby behavior, diet, the ability for veterinary care in your area as well as housing habits just as a start.
 They also require ample outdoor space so you may require a license in your state to own a wallaby.